18 Things to Avoid After a Hair Transplant Procedure

 8. Assuming Your Hair Won’t Fall Out

-Many people don’t think that their hair will fall out after hair transplantation, but this is a perfectly normal, healthy part of your natural hair growth cycle.
+Many people don’t think that their hair will fall out after hair transplant surgery, but this is a perfectly normal, healthy part of your natural hair growth cycle.
 Roughly 10% to 15% of your hair is in the “shedding” phase at any given time.
 If you notice shedding within the first two to four weeks after your treatment, don’t panic.
 Your follicles aren’t damaged.
 In three months, new hair will have grown out of those follicles stronger, healthier and thicker than ever.

 9. Sleeping on Your Tummy